PayFabric/APIs/PayLink/Sections/JSON Objects.md

 ## SMS Template
-The SMS Template object is a used to return information on created notification templates, this is used for retrieving available Ids for use in the [Notification Object](#notification).
+The SMS Template object is used to return information on created notification templates, this is used for retrieving available Ids for use in the [Notification Object](#notification).

 | Attribute | Data Type | Definition | Access |
 | :----------- | :--------- | :--------- | :--------- |